ETS-ReactNative3/fitFix/README.md

 ## **Description**

-_fitfix will return a tailored workout routine for a user based on the specific variables that user feeds into the site.
-These variables might include factors such as time limit, exercise equipment available, focus muscle groups, weighted/bodyweight._
+_fitfix will return a tailored workout routine for a user based on user's selection of exercise equipment and target muscle groups._

-### MVP

-- Two form submissions returns one workout session
-- Return info is based on available equipment & muscle groups to target
-- Returned session data uses REST API Wger via Fetch()
-- Styling: using React Native built-in styling functionality
-- Navigation: React Navigation

-### Stretch Goals

-- User Authentication -> logging workouts, rating, increasing difficulty over time
-- in-app timer
-- further customization based on user details (age, weight, etc.)

 ---